 Only medically urgent calls after 16:45.
 Due to increasing demand at the Practice if you require clinical advice please contact the practice as early in the day as possible.
 Any calls that are not medically urgent, received after 16:45 will be asked to call back the following day.

 Colinton Surgery suspended its' Ear Irrigation Service throughout the covid pandemic due to the close contact covid risk of this procedure and a 50 % reduction in nurse capacity due to infection control and social distancing constraints.
 We will not be resuming the service here, but the NHS Community Treatment and Assessment Centre (CTAC) at Sighthill has just announced that it now has the capacity to resume this service.

 Patients can now self refer for this service by either phoning the CTAC administration line on 0131-537-7205 or emailing CTAC.Allermuir@nhslothian.scot.nhs.uk.
 In both cases you will need to state your Name, DOB, Address and that you are registered at Colinton Surgery.
 You will then receive an appointment by post.
 There may be a significant waiting list at the CTAC, but treatment with oil for 2 weeks is still recommended as the initial non intervention treatment and this should alleviate the symptoms.
 There remains the option to obtain ear irrigation treatment privately.

 Using text messages to contact you is increasingly important and useful to the way in which we are now working.
 If you haven't yet signed up to our text messaging service, please see the section on our website (on the right hand side of this text) and apply.
 You will be asked for your permission for text messages during most phone calls to the surgery.

-We have two doctors in training at the Practice:
+We have three doctors in training at the Practice: